SamuelWiqvist/efficient_SDEMEM/README.md

 /src/SDEMEM tumor growth: source code for tumor growth SDEMEM

 /src/SDEMEM OU neuron data: source code for the neuronal data example

-/analyses: notebooks and scripts used to analyse the results for the Ornstein-Uhlenbeck SDEMEM adn the neuronal data example
+/analyses: notebooks and scripts used to analyse the results for the Ornstein-Uhlenbeck SDEMEM and the neuronal data example

 /lunarc: run scripts for the LUNARC cluster (http://www.lunarc.lu.se/) (used for the Ornstein-Uhlenbeck SDEMEM and the neuronal data example)